Tuesday, June 28, 2016

 Boring old asteroids, right?

-The gameplay is, as you would expect, predicably asteroids with us controlling a ship to try and chase down those lumps of rocks.
-It's initially quite hard and sure takes some getting used to because everything moves so fast.
-Thankfully, the controls are a cinch to master so it won't be long before you realise how fantastic this alternative conversion actually is.
+As you would expect, the gameplay is predicably asteroids with us controlling a ship to try and chase down those lumps of rocks.
+It's initially quite hard and surely takes some getting used to because everything moves so fast.
+Thankfully, the controls are a cinch to master so it won't be long before you realise how fantastic this alternative conversion is.

 Visually, this is a nice looker but it's the speed of everything that will impress the most.
-To see planet Earth swooshing across your monitor certainly makes you realise just how under-utilised the Blitter and Atari STe was by commercial gaming companies.
+To see planet Earth swooshing across your monitor certainly makes you realise just how under-utilised the Blitter and Atari STe was by the bulk of the commercial gaming companies.
 Once again, Mr Munsie puts them to shame.
-Audio hasn't been forgotten and we get DMA support which plays a sampled tune.
+Audio hasn't been forgotten and we get DMA support which plays a short sampled tune.
 However, it's quite repetitive so I switched to chiptune/sound effects!

 Here is the options screen with options to use the Blitter and flip between PAL/NTSC...